GLOSSARY | A - B - C - D - E - F - G - H - I - J - K - L - M - N - O - P - Q - R - S - T - U - V - W - X - Y - Z

 Jesus Christ

-Name of the central figure of Christianity, which derives from the Greek Iesous (Ἰησοῦς), itself a Hellenisation of the Hebrew-Aramaic names Yeshua (ישוע) and Yehoshua (יהושע), both meaning ‘Yahweh rescues’, whereas Christ is a title that derives from the Greek word Christos (Χριστός), meaning the ‘Anointed One’, which corresponds to the Hebrew-Aramaic word Messiah (משיחא).
+The central figure of Christianity, believed by Christians to be the Son of God and the promised Messiah (Christ) prophesied in the Hebrew Bible.
+He was born in Bethlehem, grew up in Nazareth, and carried out his public ministry in the region of Galilee and Judea during the early first century AD.
+His teachings, miracles, crucifixion under Pontius Pilate, and resurrection are foundational to Christian faith, emphasizing salvation, love, and reconciliation with God.
+The name Jesus comes from the Greek Iesous (Ἰησοῦς), itself a Hellenisation of the Hebrew-Aramaic names Yeshua (ישוע) and Yehoshua (יהושע), both meaning “Yahweh is salvation” or Yahweh rescues”, while Christ is a title that derives from the Greek Christos (Χριστός), meaning “Anointed One”, which corresponds to the Hebrew-Aramaic word Messiah (משיחא).
+His birth in Bethlehem is regarded as the fulfillment of the prophecy in Micah 5:2 regarding the Messiah’s origin.
 He is also known as Jesus of Nazareth, after his childhood home town.
 Judaism rejects the claim that Jesus is the Messiah and incarnate God, and Islam regards Him as a prophet.

 John Bunyan

-Name of a 17th century English Christian writer and preacher, famed as the author of The Pilgrim's Progress, a Christian allegory describing the journey of a man named Christian, from this world to that which is to come, i.e. from his hometown, metaphorically called the ‘City of Destruction’, to heaven or the ‘Celestial City’.
+Name of a 17th century English Christian writer and preacher, famed as the author of The Pilgrim's Progress, a Christian allegory describing the journey of a man named Christian, from this world to that which is to come, i.e. from his hometown, metaphorically called the “City of Destruction”, to heaven or the “Celestial City”.
 John Bunyan was born in 1628 at Harrowden, near Bedford.
 He had little to none official education and followed in his father's trade as a tinsmith.
 Plagued by a sense of guilt and self-doubt he converted after having heard a voice, alleged by him to be from God.
 He began a four year long spiritual discussion with some women who belonged to a nonconformist sect in Bedford and increasingly believed he was one of the spiritual elite, chosen by God, and claimed to hear voices and have religious visions.
 In 1655, he became a deacon and began preaching, with marked success from the start, yet in 1660, he was imprisoned for preaching without a license, as the country returned to Anglicanism and it became punishable by law to conduct religious services, except in accordance with the ritual of the Anglican Church, or for one not in Episcopal orders, to address a congregation.
 He was confined at first for three months, but on his refusing to conform or to abstain from preaching, his confinement was extended for a period of nearly 12 years.
 It was during this period that John Bunyan wrote The Pilgrim's Progress, of which the first part was published in 1678 and the second in 1684.
 He passed away in 1688 after catching a cold and developing high temperature.

 Judas (Ιούδας)